How to Clean up Your Name and Improve Your Personal Online Reputation

 Many people actually have multiple accounts for this very reason.
 They may have an account for their private life and an account for the life they actually want to share.

-Consider Deleting Accounts to Clean Up Your Online Reputation
+Consider Deleting Online Accounts to Clean Up Your Information and Reputation on Google and the Internet

-You may even want to consider deleting some of your accounts.
+You may even want to consider deleting some of your online accounts.

 If you're an individual, you could have some old social media accounts that are cringe-worthy today.
 If you're a business, you may have an old email account or a worn-out social media page.